-The construction of a local quantum automaton generalizing G\'acs's classical automaton is an open problem.
+\begin{enumerate} \item [(3)] \emph{A quantum version of G\'acs's automaton.} \end{enumerate} The construction of a local quantum automaton generalizing G\'acs's classical automaton is an open problem.
 Any fault-tolerant local quantum automaton in three dimensions or less that possesses even some of the following features on top of our construction would constitute an important advance toward solving this problem: (i) translation invariance in both space and time; (ii) constant encoding rate; (iii) operating in continuous time; (iv) a local model for universal quantum computation.
 Each of these points is an important open challenge.

 We are optimistic about (ii) being readily achievable if spacetime translation invariance is allowed to be violated.
 Some progress towards (ii) and (iv) was made in Ref.~\cite{yamasaki2024time} using code concatenation (a local and constant rate reliable classical memory is required for the operation of this proposal but one was not constructed).